 These were the KOSOADO and some examples of use, we didn't go into much detail so you wouldn't rack your brains, it may seem confusing at first, but only with time and practice will you understand the feeling of each word.

-Any error, suggestion or doubt, leave your comments, and don't forget to share with friends.
-To learn more Japanese, we recommend that you register on our website and get to know our Japanese course.
+If you have any errors, suggestions, or questions, leave your comments, and don't forget to share with your friends.
+To learn more Japanese, we recommend that you subscribe to our site and check out our コースの日本語.